pydio/cells-sdk-go/README.md

 # Cells SDK Go (v5)

 > **WARNING**: the v5 branch of the SDK is **not yet stable** and ready: API will still change before the GA release.
 We yet start to publish some snapshot versions to prepare adaptation of the various clients.
-> Note also that the cells-sdk-go specific API (mainly package v5/transport) is still being refined and some methods will need migration between v4 and v5.

 > **WARNING**: due to a breaking change in the AWS SDK we use to manage large upload with unsigned streaming, we had to adapt the server.
 As a consequence, the latest version of the SDK v4.4 requires at least a server that has version 4.4.**12**, or large uploads will fail.
 If you are stuck with a target server that has an older version, please rather use the latest SDK of the 4.1 branch.
-> Note also that the cells-sdk-go specific API (mainly package v4/transport) is still being refined and some methods will need migration between v4 and v4.1
+> Note also that the cells-sdk-go specific API (mainly package v4/transport) has been refined on v4 and some methods need migration between v4 and v4.1.
+Please refer to the instructions below for further details.

 [Go](https://golang.org/) SDK for communicating with a Pydio Cells Server.